tlvlp/iot-api-gateway/README.md

 - For settings and deployment details see the project's [deployment repository](https://github.com/tlvlp/iot-server-deployment)

 ## Security
-The endpoint is secured with Spring Boot Security using Basic authorization.
+The endpoint is secured with Spring Boot Security using Basic auth.
 The following roles are defined:
 - **ADMIN**: Administrative access
 - **USER**: Regular access to the endpoints